 In our travels, we often see people who are dressed to impress.
 Some of them are part of the entertainment or education at popular tourist attractions.
 Others are celebrating special occasions, donning uniforms as part of their jobs, or just having fun playing dress-up.

-For Travel Photo Thursday, I’ve selected a few photos of people I’ve come across while traveling who were dressed to impress for a variety of reasons.
+Just for fun, I’ve selected a few photos of people I’ve come across while traveling who were dressed to impress for a variety of reasons.

 Photo ops at Checkpoint Charlie

 At Checkpoint Charlie, the former border crossing between American and Soviet sectors of Berlin, you can pay to have your photo taken with this American soldier, dressed to impress the many tourists who visit every day.
 I did not have my photo taken with him, because I just don’t do those things.